nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 QGIS should calculate the difference between the two raster layers.

-The Raster calculator tool is very flexible so we can use it to calculate many more differences, or even calculate indicies such as the Townsend score.
+The Raster calculator tool is very flexible so we can use it to calculate many more differences, or even calculate indices such as the Townsend score.
 Experiment with different symbology options to see what works best.

 Vector Version (optional)
 =============